Warriors Orochi 4

 Warriors Orochi 4, released as Musou Orochi 3 (無双OROCHI 3, Musō Orochi Surī) in Japan, is a 2018 hack and slash video game developed by Koei Tecmo and Omega Force for Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch.
-First announced in March 2018, it is the fifth installment of the crossover series Warriors Orochi, a combination of the Dynasty Warriors and Samurai Warriors series.
-The game was released in Japan on September 27, 2018, in North America on October 16, 2018, and in Europe on October 19, 2018.
+It is the fifth installment of the crossover series Warriors Orochi, a combination of the Dynasty Warriors and Samurai Warriors series.
+The game was released in Japan on September 27, 2018, and in North America and Europe in October.